Have you considered the changes to the Employee Retention Credit in the Consolidated Appropriations Act of 2021?

 The first and most notable change is related to PPP loan recipients who under previous law did not qualify for the ERC.
 Under the CAA, employers that received a PPP loan may now, subject to other original eligibility requirements, qualify for the ERC.
 If an organization does qualify, only wages that were not covered with proceeds from a PPP loan that is forgiven should be considered.

 The CAA also clarifies how tax-exempt entities determine “gross receipts” when determining eligibility for the ERC.
 Finally, the CAA outlines that group health care expenses can be considered “qualified wages” even under circumstances where no other compensation is paid to an employee.

 The flow chart below can be used as a starting point when determining if your organization may be eligible for the credit-related to the calendar year 2020.

-It is important to note, if the employer qualifies for the ERC under the circumstance where the employer’s business was fully or partially suspended by government order due to COVID-19, the employer may only claim the credit for the quarters in which the restrictions were in effect.
-Additionally, the credit is not available for federal, state or local government organizations for 2020.
+It is important to note, that if the employer qualifies for the ERC under the circumstance where the employer’s business was fully or partially suspended by government order due to COVID-19, the employer may only claim the credit for the quarters in which the restrictions were in effect.
+Additionally, the credit is not available for federal, state, or local government organizations for 2020.

 Claiming the ERC